susmitha2205/splitmint/README.md

 GROQ_API_KEY=your-groq-api-key-here   # Optional — for AI MintSense
 ```

-> **Note:** The app works fully without an Anthropic API key.
+> **Note:** The app works fully without an API key.
 MintSense will use a smart rule-based fallback parser.

 ---